 So why would dairy be connected to noncystic acne?
-It could be the presence of bioactive molecules (including hormones) in dairy products, says Krista Maguire, R.D., C.S.S.D., and nutrition manager at Beachbody.
+It could be the presence of bioactive molecules (including hormones) in dairy products, says Krista Maguire, R.D., C.S.S.D., and senior nutrition manager at BODi.

 “While the exact mechanism is still unknown, there are hypotheses, mainly around hormones found in milk,” she says.
 “There’s really no such thing as ‘hormone-free’ milk.
 Dairy has several hormones in it, including insulin-like growth factor (IGF-1) and androgens, which can contribute to sebaceous gland activity and, hence, acne.
 In addition, some speculate there’s a link between lactose and insulin spikes and acne.”

 Dairy and Weight Loss